sccn/roiconnect/README.md

 The function computes all FC metrics in a frequency-resolved way, i.e., the output contains FC scores for every frequency-region-region combination.
 The output of this function is stored in `EEG.roi.<fc_metric_name>`.

+> **Note**<br>
+> Snippet analysis IS NOT equivalent to epoching.
+We discovered that the data length imposes a bias on the connectivity estimate.
+We therefore recommend keeping the data length (i.e. snippet length, default 60 s) constant across all experimental conditions that should be compared.
+This is most relevant for iCOH and MIM/MIC.
+By default, the snippet analysis is turned off (default: `'snippet', 'off'`).
+For more details, click [here](https://github.com/arnodelorme/roiconnect/pull/14#issuecomment-1263531505).

 ## Visualization
 You can visualize power and FC in different modes by calling `pop_roi_connectplot`.
 Below, we show results of a single subject from the real data example in [[1]](#1).
 You can find the MATLAB code and corresponding analyses [here](https://github.com/fpellegrini/MotorImag).
 The plots show power or FC in left motor imagery condition.
 Due to the nature of the task, we show results in the 8 to 13 Hz frequency band but you are free to choose any frequency or frequency band you want.